 Supplemental Alpha GPC is typically derived from either egg, soy or sunflower lecithin.

-Why Do People Supplement with Alpha GPC?
+Alpha GPC Benefits: Why Supplement with Alpha GPC?

 Initially, Alpha GPC was investigated in neurological and cognitive disorders.
 This was due to the fact that alpha GPC provides a bioavailable source of choline that can also cross the blood-brain barrier.
 Other choline-containing supplements, such as choline bitartrate, cannot cross the blood-brain barrier.